 Should My Wedding Gift Match The Wedding Venue?

-This can spark joy and worry as many people judge their gifts based on the overall costs of the event.
-Based on being social and proper, most people will feel that their wedding gift will not be well-received if it does not match up to the caliber of the overall ceremony.
+This can spark joy and worry as many wedding guests judge their gifts based on the overall costs of the actual event.
+Based on being social and proper, most people will feel that their traditional wedding gift will not be well-received if it does not match up to the caliber of the overall ceremony.

-It’s 2021, and although we understand the specialness of the occasion, we encourage you to live within your means.
-Extravagant does not equal practical, and there are good quality items on the couples wedding registry list that can be afforded within your budget.
+It’s 2023, and although we understand the specialness of the occasion, we encourage you to live within your means.
+Extravagant does not equal practical, and there are classic wedding gifts on the couples wedding registry list that can be afforded within your budget.

 Can I Send A Gift To The Mother Of The Bride/Groom?